hashobject/perun.io/resources/guides/built-ins.md

   will be passed to `clojure.core/filter`
 - `:extensions` --- restrict the files that will be processed by passing a vector of file extensions, eg. `[".html" ".htm"]`
+- `:content-exts` --- files with extensions in this set will have their contents printed along with their metadata

 -----